bsneider/docs-as-code/docs/git/git-hygiene.md

 Course by Brandon Sneider (Senior Platform Engineer)

 - Leader of Cloud Advisory Council, Cloud Elite (Dev Leads and Above), and Security Council
-- Led development Algorithm use to trade 40+ BN USD of AUM
+- Led development Algorithm used to trade 40+ BN USD of AUM
 - Led development of distributed system DailyIndex
 - Creator of serverless, multi-cloud, multi-platform mobile apps